 It’s local history is replete with heroes of the Mexican revolution and those who fought for the rights of the landless and disposed.
 The city is adorned with various monuments in honor of these heroes.

 Chetumal continues rapid expansion – its population already rivals that of the entire country of Belize, which in contrast, appears to have atrophied in an endemic state of underdevelopment.
 Chetumal City has several malls including the requisite Wallmart, Sam’s Club and McDonald’s, a busy downtown commercial shopping area, and a sprawling commercial zone anchored by the new and old markets.
-Several museums, hospitals, hotels, restaurants and nightclubs cater to the needs of any visitor or prospective resident seeking big city amenities.
+Museums, hospitals, hotels, restaurants and nightclubs cater to the needs of any visitor or prospective resident seeking big city amenities.

 The Border With Belize And The Corozal Free Zone

 Any visitor crossing over the border from Mexico to Belize is immediately struck by the sharp downturn in commercial activity, the forlorn looking officers at the dilapidated Belize immigration and customs buildings, the mud or dust (depending on the season) on the “highways”, the encroaching jungle and litter on the byways, and a general sense of having fallen into a truly Third World outpost which is what Belize really is.